 - Penal Code 273a PC – child endangerment

-Reasonable Doubt Defense in Domestic Violence Cases
+Reasonable Doubt Defense

+Domestic violence accusations typically involve a situation where it's one person's word against the other, commonly known as the infamous “he-said/she-said” scenario.
 Most domestic violence incidents between intimate couples occur behind closed doors, which means there are generally no third-party witnesses who can verify what happened.

 This means that a reasonable doubt argument based on complaining witness credibility is often one of the best defense strategies against domestic violence allegations in Los Angeles.
+Keep in mind that all California criminal charges must be proven beyond a reasonable doubt—the highest bar in the American legal system.

 Therefore, unless there were visible physical injuries or other objective corroboration, domestic violence allegations can be difficult to prove.

-Criminal Defense for California Domestic Violence Cases
+Defense for CA Domestic Violence

 If you were charged with any domestic violence-related crime in Los Angeles, call our Los Angeles criminal defense lawyers to take a close look at the details of the case.
+You will need a law firm with experience in the local Los Angeles County Courts to have the best chance of a favorable outcome.

+If you or a family member is under investigation or has already been arrested for domestic violence defined under California law, we can help you.
 Cron, Israels & Stark is a top-ranked criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact us for a free case consultation at (424) 372-3112.

 Related Content: